New Paragraph

 Overview of ABA Therapy

 Applied Behavior Analysis (ABA) therapy is a prominent and evidence-based treatment for individuals with autism spectrum disorder (ASD).
 This therapy is grounded in the principles of behavior analysis and employs techniques such as positive reinforcement, prompting, and shaping to teach new skills and enhance behavior.
 ABA therapy is tailored to address the specific requirements of each individual with ASD, aiming to improve communication, social skills, self-care, and academic abilities.
-Additionally, it can aid in the reduction of challenging behaviors and foster increased independence (Autism SpeaksCDC).
+Additionally, it can aid in the reduction of challenging behaviors and foster increased independence.

 Finding ABA Services in Texas